mchmarny/artomator/README.md

 2. A [registry event](https://cloud.google.com/artifact-registry/docs/configure-notifications) is automatically published if there is a [PubSub](https://cloud.google.com/pubsub/docs/overview) topic named `gcr` in the same project
 3. PubSub subscription pushes that event to `artomator` service in [Cloud Run](https://cloud.google.com/run) with the operation type (e.g. `INSERT`) and the image digest (SHA256)
 4. The `artomator` service retrieves metadata for that image from the registry and check its labels
-5. If the image includes `artomator-*` labels, signs that image using KMS key, and creates the requested artifacts (SBOM or vulnerability report)
+5. If the image includes `artomator-sbom` label, signs that image using KMS key, and creates the requested artifacts
 6. Adds attestation on the image using the KMS key and stores it all in the registry
 7. (optional) If GCS bucket is configured, `artomator` will also persist the generated artifacts
 8. Stores the processed image digests in a Redis store to avoid re-processing the same image (technically adding attestation to an image creates yet another event, so this could cause recursion without that check)